Conclusion:

 We have a situation in which the starting point for Luke's fifteen years of Tiberius' reign, can legitimately be understood to be as early as 11 AD, or as late as 14 AD.

-Exactly how Luke was calculating the fifteen years of Tiberius cannot be precisely known:
+Exactly how Luke was calculating the fifteen years of Tiberius cannot be known with absolute certainty:

 - Was Luke considering the reign to have begun with Tiberius' co-regency or with his official accession?
 Both are legitimate starting points.